eriperspective/accessibility-checker/README.md

 ## Author

 Made with ❤️ by **[@eriperspective](https://github.com/eriperspective)**
-Built with goose AI-assisted development
+Built with goose by Block and Claude by Anthropic AI-powered development.